How do I select or highlight multiple files?

 - While holding the key down click the last file.
 This will select all the files in-between the first and last file.

-If there are multiple files you need to copy but they are not grouped together follow the below steps.
+If there are multiple files you need to copy but they are not grouped together follow the steps below.

 - Select the first file you want to copy and then press and hold the Ctrl key.

-- While holding down the Ctrl key, select each of the other files you wish to select.
+- While holding down the Ctrl key, select each of the other files you want to select.

-You can use a combination of selecting multiple files and single files at the same time by doing any of the below steps.
+You can use a combination of selecting multiple files and single files at the same time by doing any of the steps below.

-- Click a file that you wish to start the selection at
+- Click a file that you want to start the selection at

 - Hold down the Shift key and select the last file and then let go of the Shift key.